ethereum/portal-blog/pages/posts/2024-portal-prague.md

 Glados is our network monitoring infrastructure.
 It provides visibility into the current and historical status of our live networks.
-During the summit we discussed future plans for more graphs and information we want from Glados and new types of monitoring that we want to be possible.
+During the summit we discussed future plans for more graphs, visualizations and information we want from Glados and new types of monitoring that we need to gather the necessary data.
 Glados has continued to be a key driver in our development process.
 It tells us important metrics about our network as well as helping us identify problems as they occur.

 ## Longer Term Designs and Plans